Criminal Legal Aid

 Legal aid granted in the District Court only covers District Court proceedings.
 If you are sent forward to a higher court by the District Court to have your case dealt with and you have already been granted free legal aid, it will be necessary for you to apply to that higher court for legal aid for your trial.
 It is very unlikely that the higher court would refuse to grant a legal aid certificate if the District Court has already granted a certificate.

-There is no specific legal obligation on either solicitors or barristers to participate in the free legal scheme.
-Each county registrar is obliged to compile and maintain a list of solicitors who are willing to participate in the scheme in the courts within their area.
-The Minister for Justice and Equality also compiles and maintains a similar list of barristers (nominated by the Bar Council) as being willing to participate in the legal aid scheme.
+There is no specific legal obligation on either solicitors or barristers to take part in the free legal scheme.
+Each county registrar is obliged to compile and maintain a list of solicitors who are willing to take part in the scheme in the courts within their area.
+The Minister for Justice and Equality also maintains a similar list of barristers (nominated by the Bar Council) as being willing to take part in the legal aid scheme.

-When a legal aid certificate is granted for court proceedings it entitles you to free legal aid for fees, costs or expenses which are incurred in the preparation of and the conduct of your defence.
-It also covers the cost of an appeal or a case stated.
+When a legal aid certificate is granted for court proceedings it entitles you to free legal aid for the fees, costs or expenses to prepare and conduct your defence.
+Legal aid certificates can also be granted to cover the cost of an appeal or a case stated.
 The fees included are those of a solicitor and in certain circumstances, up to two counsel or barristers.

-The legal aid certificate also covers the fees of non-legal professionals who may be required for the preparation and conduct of your defence.
+The legal aid certificate also covers the fees of non-legal professionals who may be required to prepare and conduct your defence.
 Examples of these are:

-In a case where a defence solicitor or barrister considers the services of such experts are necessary, their expenses are covered by the legal aid certificate.
+If a defence solicitor or barrister thinks the services of such experts are necessary, their expenses are covered by the legal aid certificate.

 In almost all cases, the application for criminal legal aid is made on your first appearance in the District Court.
 The judge informs you of your right to free legal aid and it is at this stage that the application is made by you.